gaasedelen/patching/README.md

 ## Releases

-* v0.1 -- Initial release
+* v0.1 -- Initial release - IDA9 Fix by Ryoma7

 # Installation

-This plugin requires IDA 7.6 and Python 3.
+This plugin requires IDA 9 and Python 3.
 It supports Windows, Linux, and macOS.

 ## Easy Install